The Signs and Struggles of Autism in Women

 She's Different at Home

 Social anxiety can be a symptom of many different conditions.
-But, combined with the other signs on this list, it’s one more indicator that could point to Asperger’s.
+But, combined with the other signs on this list, it's one more indicator that could point to Autism.

 Again, exhaustion has many causes.
 But it could be a result of putting on a social mask or avoiding social situations all day.

-Watch for These Signs of Asperger’s in Women
+Watch for These Signs of Autism in Women

-If you notice these signs of Asperger’s in women or girls you know, or in yourself, we can help.
-You or your friend can take our free quiz to determine if you should be evaluated for Asperger’s.
-Click here to take our free Asperger’s quiz.
-Print out the quiz to receive a 10% discount at your evaluation.
+If you notice these signs of Autism in women or girls you know, or in yourself, we can help.
+You or your friend can take our free Autism quiz to determine if you should be evaluated for autism.